 Unlike credit cards, debit cards require you to be present and enter a pin number, which makes it difficult for a rental company to add extra charges after you leave the lot.
 Essentially, credit card payments provide more protection for car rental companies and allow them to cover expenses incurred by rental car drivers.

-If you're looking for a travel credit card to make the most of your travel spending and rewards, check out the current best travel credit card bonuses.
+If you're looking for a travel credit card to make the most of your travel spending and rewards, check out the current best travel credit card bonuses or take a look at the best credit card sign-up bonuses right now.

 Here are some additional things you may need to know about the car rental process and what rentals may ask from you when using a debit card to reserve your vehicle.